Create a Pollinator Paradise in Your Flower Garden

 • Dragonflies

 These other bugs may not by as well known, but they all play an important role in your garden despite their lack of popularity.
 Most of the insects on the list above suffer from misinformation and a general distaste due to their looks.
 Don’t judge a bug by its cover!
-Instead, plant night blooming plants like moonflowers which attract moths and night time bugs.
+Instead, plant night blooming plants like moonflowers which attract moths and nighttime bugs.
 Don’t limit yourself to the daytime – let your landscape shine even at night!